-All Market Charms ordered between September 12th and January 15th will be placed together on the MarketFront for our net installation.
+Multiple Charms ordered after January 15th will be placed together on the MarketFront for our next installation.
 All Charms donations under the same first name, last name and email address will be grouped together.
 If you have any questions about this don’t hesitate to email us at MktFoundation@pikeplacemarket.org.

 We are happy to help you find a tile in the Market.
 Tiles are searchable by inscription only.
 To look up your inscription:

 - Visit this webpage and click “How Do I locate my Market tile?”

 - Stop by the Info Booth located at the main entrance of the Market on the corner of Pike Place and Pike Street,

 Automatic pledge payments by credit card are processed on the following schedule: monthly installments are processed on the 15th of the month immediately following the transaction date, quarterly installments are processed on the 1st of the calendar quarter immediately following the transaction date and annual installments are processed on the 1st of the month immediately following the transaction date.
 If you would like to pay off your pledge now, call us at 206-774-5271.